Identity theft

 Immediately cancel government-issued documents like your driver’s licence, passport, birth certificate, or health card and get new ones as soon as possible.

-Contact Service Ontario toll-free at 1-800-267-8097.
+For provincial-government issued ID, contact Service Ontario toll-free at 1-800-267-8097.

 Contact Equifax and TransUnion.

-They are the two main credit reporting agencies in Canada.
+They are the 2 main credit reporting agencies in Canada.
 Ask both agencies for a copy of your credit reports.
 They must send you a free copy of your report in the mail if you ask them to.
 Review your credit reports and let them know if you want to dispute a debt.
 Ask if a “fraud alert” should be placed in your file.

 Contact Equifax at 1-800-465-7166 or equifax.ca.
 Contact TransUnion at 1-800-663-9980 or transunion.ca.